-For scenery and cultural diversity, Annapurna Circuit Trek has long been considered the best trek in Nepal and it brings you closer to the magic of rivers, flora, fauna and, above all, mountains.
-Trek through the restricted Nar-Phu valley, explore the remote Manang region, witness the Buddhist Chortens and embrace the Himalayan ranges through the Nar-Phu and Annapurna Circuit trek.
+Annapurna Circuit Trek has long been considered the best trek for sceneries and cultural diversity.
+It brings you closer to the magic of rivers, flora, fauna and, above all, fascinating mountains.
+Trek through the Manang region and explore the restricted Nar-Phu valley.
+You will also have a chance to witness the Buddhist stupas and culture and tradition of Tibetan people.

 Moreover, trekkers can experience deep cultural values and norms of Buddhists and Hindus.
-Muktinath is a holy site for both Buddhists and Hindus and is one of the focal points of this trek.
+Muktinath is a holy site for both Buddhists and Hindus.
+It is one of the focal points of this trek.
 And so is Braga, one of the oldest monasteries in the region.

 You could be already in Kathmandu or you may be arriving on this very day, anyway, we welcome you to Nepal!
 On this first day we transfer you to your hotel and brief you about the trek if the time permits.
 You will not do much except observing the ambiance around you and get acquainted with the country.

 We will visit Osho Tapoban, one of the most popular spiritual centers in Kathmandu.
 Yoga masters and spiritual gurus will help you to meditate and practice yoga to unwind your mind, recover from jet lag and refresh yourself for the challenge ahead.
 The rest of our time in Kathmandu is free for further exploration and some last-minute shopping in Thamel area for trekking essentials.
 In the evening, you will return to your hotel for overnight stay.

 After early breakfast, a scenic drive along Tribhuvan Highway through the meandering foothills of the Himalaya.
 We will fork northward at Dumre town, towards Beshishar.
 After that we catch local bus go to Sange. overnight stay in guest house.